 is a very basic compact camera.
 I

-got it for next to nothing in a thrift shop, so I tested it
+got it for next to nothing on a flea, so I tested it

 view.
 Flash OK lamp.
-Viewer.
+Very big viewer.
 Film type window.

 from above.
 Just a shutter button and a mecanical film counter.

 Seen from below.
 Battery compartment (takes 2 AA batteries).Tripod socket, mid-roll rewind.

 open.
 Buttons for flash always and flash Off.
 You have to hold the button while taking the photo.
 Flash guide no. is 15/100 ISO.

 camera is incredibly basic.
 You slide it open and push the shutter,

 that's all.
 There are no features except flash on in

 situations and flash off.
 All the rest is automatic.
 The camera has a